aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 }
 ```

-Finall you need to uploaded the resulting lambda-layer.zip file to an s3 bucket and keep track of the full URI as we will need to add it to the cloudformation template.
+Finally you need to upload the resulting lambda-layer.zip file to an s3 bucket and keep track of the full path as we will need to add it to the cloudformation template.

-2. Navigate to the Rate Limit infrastructure folder.
+2. Navigate to the `infra/resourcequota` folder.
 Ensure there is a template.yaml file located in that directory.
 ```bash
 root-dir/
         infra/